junxit/us-congress-bills-115/metadata.md

 - 2018-04-26 — Motion to reconsider laid on the table Agreed to without objection.
 - 2018-04-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 2 (Roll no. 161).
 - 2018-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 2 (Roll no. 161).
+- 2018-05-07 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.